Feyerabend/vm/enkel0/VM.md

 stack, etc. are set from the start.
 Will it hit a wall concerning memory, and you have the hardware, the limits might be changed by you.

 Before loading, the length of the input file is measured.
-The "binary" have integers seperated by commas, throughout.
+The point being to allocate the array for the code correctly.
+The "binary" file have integers separated by commas, throughout.
 It also in a certain format, where the first number points to where the *vm* should start.
 The rest of the file is the program itself.

 ![File format for enkel/0](../assets/images/fileformat.png)

 A header of one (1) integer (separated with a comma before the body) signals where to start.
-The rest is read in an array to be executed, starting at the postition where the `START` label was poiting before the assembler did its thing.
+The rest is read in an array to be executed, starting at the position where the `START` label was pointing before the assembler did its thing.

 The runner measures the time from when the program starts until it finishes, and prints the duration.